-Visualization in R using ggplot2 (DataFest Workshop Series: Laptops are required)
+Visualization in R using ggplot2 (DataFest Workshop Series: Laptops with R and Rstudio are required)

 Data science skills are increasingly important for research and industry projects.
 With complex data science projects, however, come complex needs for understanding and communicating analysis processes and results.
 Ultimately, an analyst's data science toolbox is incomplete without visualization skills.
 Incorporating effective visualizations directly into the analysis tool you are using can facilitate quick data exploration, streamline your research process, and improve the reproducibility of your research.